GET IN TOUCH

 Estate Tax Liens

-An estate tax lien automatically attaches to a decedent’s real property and remains valid until the tax is paid.
+An estate tax lien attaches to a decedent's Connecticut real property and remains valid from the tax's due date until paid, as governed by Conn.
+Gen. Stat. §12-398.
 It does not expire automatically and must be released by the DRS or probate court after verification.
-Under Connecticut General Statutes §12-398, the lien stays in effect from the tax’s due date until the balance is cleared.

 Income and Business Tax Liens